krzemienski/awesome-from-stars/README.md

 * [helm/charts](https://github.com/helm/charts): ⚠️(OBSOLETE) Curated applications for Kubernetes
 * [gabriel-kaam/chat-gpt-prompts-from-aiprm](https://github.com/gabriel-kaam/chat-gpt-prompts-from-aiprm): Compilations of ChatGPT Prompts from AIPRM
 * [huggingface/chat-ui](https://github.com/huggingface/chat-ui): Open source codebase powering the HuggingChat app
+* [tobuya/chat_gpt_ui](https://github.com/tobuya/chat_gpt_ui): ChapGPT ui is a powerful app that allows one to harness the power of advanced machine learning algorithms to create intelligent application that can answer questions, translate text, convert code from one language to another and more.
+It's built using React and ChatGPT's own APIs
 * [Bin-Huang/chatbox](https://github.com/Bin-Huang/chatbox): Chatbox is a desktop client for ChatGPT, Claude and other LLMs, available on Windows, Mac, Linux
 * [lencx/ChatGPT](https://github.com/lencx/ChatGPT): 🔮 ChatGPT Desktop Application (Mac, Windows and Linux)
 * [xtekky/chatgpt-clone](https://github.com/xtekky/chatgpt-clone): ChatGPT interface with better UI